 Res Life - Letter to Parents

-An Open Letter to Parents from the Director of Residential Life
+An Open Letter to Parents/Guardians from Residential Life

 As a staff, we also face our own set of challenges.
 Misbehavior of students, though committed by a relative few, can cause great havoc for the majority of our community.
 We make it our mission to create an environment that supports the academic mission of the university.
 We view living in a residence hall here as a privilege, not a right.
 Since we do not force any student to live on campus, we have no hesitation about expecting those who do choose to live here to follow our community expectations.
 We are particularly strict when it comes to using or selling illegal drugs or hosting a situation in a room where illegal alcohol activity occurs.
-Hearing Officers in the Judicial Office often evict such violators on their first offense.
+Hearing Officers in the Office of Community Standards often evict such violators on their first offense.
 My hope is that you will reinforce our expectations.
-We will certainly do that when your son or daughter arrives, both by letter and verbally.
+We will certainly do that when your son or daughter arrives.

-As I said at the beginning, it is all about CHOICES.
-Choices Matter.
+Again we believe it is all about CHOICES.
+CHOICES MATTER.
 Fortunately, the overwhelming number of choices made by most students serve them well.
-I pledge to you that my staff and I will do all we can to guide and educate your son or daughter in a positive and growth producing manner.
-Please feel free to contact me should you wish to discuss any matter pertaining to your son or daughter.
-I can be reached by email at Scott.Chesney@unh.edu.
-My daytime office phone is 603-862-1870.
-My home telephone is 603-868-1251.
+We will do all we can to guide and educate your son or daughter in a positive and growth producing manner.
+Please feel free to contact our office if you wish to discuss any matter pertaining to your son or daughter.
+Our office phone is 603-862-2268.